warmlyyours/kri/content/post/32-Dazzling-Traditional-Kitchen-Design-Photos.md

 Here’s a kitchen that houses a mix of the old and new, the traditional and modern, and the kitchen design does find a nice balance.
 A brass chandelier, checkered kitchen floor, mosaic kitchen range backsplash, and yellowed cabinets definitely herald the Victorian age.

-{{< postImage "Charlotte May" "/img/32Dazzling/pexels-charlotte-may-582448.webp" "/img/32Dazzling/pexels-charlotte-may-5824488-small.webp" >}}
+{{< postImage "Charlotte May" "/img/32Dazzling/pexels-charlotte-may-5824488.webp" "/img/32Dazzling/pexels-charlotte-may-5824488-small.webp" >}}

-This kitchen is the epitome of the ‘everyman’s kitchen as it’s highly optimized for efficiency.
+This kitchen is the epitome of the 'everyman’s kitchen' as it’s highly optimized for efficiency.
 Hanging wall shelves and wall hooks make for practical countertop storage.

 {{< postImage "Ksenia Chernaya" "/img/32Dazzling/pexels-ksenia-chernaya-4740486.webp" "/img/32Dazzling/pexels-ksenia-chernaya-4740486-small.webp" >}}